Happy Autism Acceptance Day!

 And that’s why we need autism acceptance – because awareness alone translates for most people to pity us and hate our condition.

 Autism awareness screams to the world “look how horrible this is” and stirs up a lot of negative emotions towards people that are autistic.
+It’s turned into not just raising awareness and information, but almost a fear-inducing/anxiety campaign about how hard it is to “deal” with our kids.

 Autism acceptance, however, is a little different.
 It’s not “everything is fine and happy.”
 You ask most autistic adults and they’ll straight up tell you that it’s really hard to be an autistic person in a neurotypical-run society.